-Root Canal Treatment Weymouth MA
+Root Canal Treatment Near You

 In some cases, the only way to save a tooth affected by trauma or infection is to undergo a root canal treatment.
-In spite of popular depictions in movies and television, root canal procedures are a very common treatment that do not involve any pain.
-In fact, root canal treatment actually relieves the patient of the pain that they are experiencing by removing its source.
+In spite of popular depictions in movies and television, root canal procedures are a very common treatment that does not involve any pain.

 What Is a Root Canal?